A new Gaia census of OB associations within 1 kpc: Galactic structure

 The Radcliffe Wave is a 3D structure initially identified in \citet{Alves2020} from the molecular cloud census of \citet{Zucker2020}.
 It is shaped as a coherent alignment of dense gas that extends from Canis Major to Cygnus-X and intercepts several major star-forming regions such as Orion.
 Since its discovery, the Radcliffe Wave has been traced by young stars \citep{Tu2022,Kerr2023} and OCs \citep{Konietzka2024,Bobylev2025}, it is therefore natural to explore whether our OB associations act as tracers of the Radcliffe Wave as well.

-At first glance, on Fig. \ref{Map_Superclouds}, we identify 17 OB associations associated with the Radcliffe Wave: Mon OB6, Mon OB5, CMa OB4, CMa OB3a, CMa OB3b, Ori OB1a, Ori OB1b, Per OB2, Per OB3, Cep OB6, Alessi 20, Cep-Her 1, Lac OB1, Cyg OB10b, Cep OB4, Cyg OB7 and Cep OB2, hence nearly $\sim$30 \% of all our OB associations within 1 kpc.
-As the wave shape of the Radcliffe Wave stands out on the Z/Y' plane, we have also displayed the 2D projection of these selected OB associations in Fig. \ref{YZ_Superclouds}.

-Fig. \ref{YZ_Superclouds} confirms the spatial correlation of many of our OB associations with the Radcliffe Wave: CMa OB4, CMa OB3a, Ori OB1a, Ori OB1b, Per OB2, Per OB3, Cep OB6, Cep-Her 1, Alessi 20, Cyg OB10b, Cep OB2, Cyg OB7 and to a lesser extent, CMa OB3a, Ori OB1a, and Cep OB4, which can thereby serve as tracers of this feature.
-Some of these connections were expected as the Canis Major, Orion, Perseus and Cepheus OB2 massive star-forming complexes are known too be part of the Radcliffe Wave.
-Only Mon OB5, Mon OB6, Cep OB4 and Lac OB1 are not connected to the Radcliffe Wave despite their proximity, which for the later case, was already noted by \citet{Konietzka2024}.
+In Fig. \ref{YZ_Superclouds}, we have plotted the OB associations from Fig. \ref{Map_Superclouds} that are close to the Radcliffe Wave across the X-Y plane, here projected on the Z/Y' plane.
+This picture highlights the necessity of the 3D view as some OB associations close to the Radcliffe Wave in Fig. \ref{Map_OBAssociations} are actually above or below it, such as Mon OB5, Mon OB6, Cep OB7 and Lac OB1, which, in the latter case, is consistent with the findings of \citet{Konietzka2024}.
+Some spatial correlations between our OB associations and the Radcliffe Wave are corrborated here: CMa OB4, Ori OB1a, Ori OB1b, Per OB2, Per OB3, Cep OB6, Her OB1a, Cyg OB10c, Cep OB8 and Cyg OB7.
+Some of these correlations were expected as the Canis Major, Orion, Perseus and Cepheus massive star-forming complexes are known too be part of the Radcliffe Wave.
+This is consistent with OB associations whose different age estimators from Section \ref{analysis} and Section \ref{comp} confirm their youth, such as Ori OB1b and Cyg OB7, but other OB associations will require more accurate age determinations and kinematics to fully connect them to the Radcliffe Wave.